cdcihub/oda-runners/README.md

 We provide:

+* **frontend**: beutiful and familiar [frontend](https://www.astro.unige.ch/cdci/astrooda_/).
+* **data caching**: some data will be cached directly on our storage, and hence re-used by all users.
-* **knowledge base**: open RDF fact store, explaining relations and provenance of workflows and data.
+* **knowledge base**: "open" RDF fact store, explaining relations and provenance of workflows and data.
+Used to search for relation between workflows and data.
-* **data caching layer**: when necessary, some data will be cached directly on our storage.

 ## How do you take part?